G1K509 Mathematical Sciences MSc Postgraduate Taught 2019

 Similarly the regular Pure maths Wednesday lunch gives a sense of community perhaps unique to Durham.
 The academic subjects I have looked in to have been challenging but interesting allowing many possible avenues for original research.

-- BSc or BA 2.1 (grade point average above 60%) in mathematics or similar, if you are now completing your studies, we could make a conditional offer.
+- BSc or BA 2.1 (grade point average 60%) in mathematics or similar.
+For graduates of Chinese universities, the minimum grade is 3.2 of 4.
+If you are completing your studies, we can make a conditional offer.

-- Successful MSc candidates are expected to have a good understanding of 1st and 2nd year modules, e.g. probability, linear algebra, calculus, complex analysis.
-We may ask MSc candidates to solve four problems on these topics within a week to make our admissions process as objective as possible.
+- Successful MSc candidates are expected to have a good understanding of 1st and 2nd year modules, e.g. Probability, Linear Algebra, Multivariable Calculus, Complex Analysis.
+We may ask MSc candidates to solve several problems on these topics within a week to make our admissions process as objective as possible.

-- English certificate (required for non-native English speakers for a visa) IELTS grade 6.5 or TOEFL iBT total 92, see details of English requirements.
-Certificate should be issued within two years of our MSc programme start date.
+- English certificate (required for non-native English speakers for a visa) see details of English requirements.
+A test should be passed within 2 years of our MSc programme start date.

-- English courses available for students who gained a lower grade in IELTS or TOEFL iBT, please contact the English Language Centre at Durham University.
+- English courses available for students who gained a lower grade in IELTS , please contact the English Language Centre at Durham University.

-- no English certificate is needed if you graduated from a British university or if you have graduated from (or if you are a citizen of) one of these countries: Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, the USA.
+- no English certificate is needed if you graduated from a British university or if you have graduated from (or if you are a citizen of) one of these countries: Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, the Channel Islands, Dominica, Gibraltar, Grenada, Guyana, Ireland, the Isle of Man, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, the USA.

-- If you wish to check whether your English certificate is valid, please directly email our postgraduate secretary Ms Fiona Giblin, firstname.lastname@example.org.
+- If you wish to check whether your English certificate is valid, please directly email our postgraduate secretary firstname.lastname@example.org.

-- No formal deadline for applications: if you don't need a visa, you may apply before September to start in October, otherwise please apply before July.
+- No formal deadline for applications: if you do not need a visa, you may apply before September to start in October, otherwise please apply before July.

-Taught modules (any 6 can be chosen for MSc)
+Taught modules (6 to be chosen for MSc)